10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 AbCellera Biologics Inc.

-Condensed Consolidated Statements of Income (Loss) and Comprehensive Income (Loss)
+Condensed Consolidated Statements of Loss and Comprehensive Loss

 (All figures in U.S. dollars.
 Amounts are expressed in thousands except share and per share data.)